-What is your new website for?
+What is the website for?

 You login to your WordPress site through the login page (e.g. www.your-domain.com/wp-login.php) using the name and password you chose when you installed WordPress.
 Once logged in you will see the WordPress Dashboard.

 If your site is on the Internet you might want to have a place holder displayed to the public while you work on your site.
 I currently use the Under Construction Plugin by Web Factory ltd. It is simple to use and does the job.
 To do this you need to install the plugin.
 Many plugins can be simply installed from the Plugins page of the dashboard.
 Click Add New and then search for Under Construction Plugin.
 Click Install and then click Activate and you are ready to set up your under construction page.
-To set it up click on Settings on the plugin listing; or select Under Construction from the Dashboard Setting menu.
+To set it up click on Settings on the plugin listing or select Under Construction from the Dashboard Setting menu.